-I’d begun to have these Horror Movie Dreams every night.
+I’d begun having these horror movie dreams every night.

 Sure, I was stressed.
 Expecting my third child and all, but I didn’t think that was the problem.
 Out of nowhere my sister sent me a Blessed Mary medallion.
 She insisted that I wear it, especially when I was interviewing people.
 She said she’d “had a dream,” and was worried.

-I was worried too.
-And so was C. He wanted me to take a break from the ghost interviews, said I was getting too wrapped up and it was freaking him out.
-Our phone would ring – yes we have a landline, C thought this was a silly waste of money, but he wouldn’t think that when the zombie apocalypse hit and we could call, well, other people with land lines.
+Well, I was worried too and so was Chris.
+He wanted me to take a break from the interviews.
+He thought I was getting too wrapped up and it was freaking him out.
+Our phone would ring, and yes we have a landline, Chris thought this was a silly waste of money, but he wouldn’t think that when the zombie apocalypse hit and we could call, well, other people with landlines.
 It was best that he didn’t know about the box I had stashed in the basement that contained a water purifier, Bear Grylls fire starter, handheld crank flashlight/cell phone charger/radio, first aid kit, candles, two survival fishing tins, instant coffee and waterproof matches.
 There was a drug dealer’s sized stash of twenty dollar bills in there too, though I hemmed and hawed over them.
 I mean, will money be worth anything when the zombies rise?
 Probably not, but trade might be the way, so the Starbucks Via instant coffee packets might allow us to live like post-apocalyptic kings.

 Anyway, what was I talking about?
 The phone.
-So the landline was ringing a few times a day and when we answered there would be nothing and then a click.
-Like someone was listening and then would hang up.
-C insisted that I take the flyer down from the library.
+So the landline rang a few times a day and when we answered there would be silence and then a click.
+It was as though someone was listening and would then hang up.
+Chris insisted that I take the flyer down from the library.
 He had this whole plotline where a crazy old woman had taken down my name, googled it, found our home phone and address and was going to show up one night standing over us in bed.
-He kept talking about her bony hands and yellow teeth.
+He referred to her bony hands and yellow teeth several times.

-You know, I dragged him along on a walking ghost tour years ago, in Nantucket.
-He laughed it off, said it was so stupid.
+You know, I dragged him along on a walking ghost tour in Nantucket years ago.
+Afterwards he’d laughed about how stupid and unbelievable the whole thing had been.
 But that night he woke me up at two o’clock in the morning because he had to pee.
 I had to walk him to and from the bathroom because he was so frightened.
 I have to be careful what I expose him to.
 His imagination is worse than mine.

 I admit it, I was a little jumpy too.
 But I like feeling jumpy.
-I like being scared and getting startled by the littlest noise.
-Besides that, I felt like l was on to something.
+I like being a little bit scared.
+On top of that, I felt like l was on to something.
 This was the feeling that I had been chasing since I was young and in the woods behind my house pretending to be George (Nancy Drew’s boyish friend) searching for clues about the “forest ghost.”

 I was ready to press on.
-And by press on, I meant, not really do anything, just listen to another person’s ghost story.
+And by press on I meant just listen to another person’s ghost story.
 I’d declined the invitation to the tunnels under Wellesley College.
 I just couldn’t do it.
-C played the “you’re pregnant, there’s no way you’re doing that,” card.
-I let him think that he’d made the decision for me, but in reality, I was too chicken.
+Chris played the “you’re pregnant, there’s no way you’re doing that,” card.
+I let him think that he’d made the decision for me but in reality I was too chicken.

-There was this one intriguing email in my inbox, though.
-It was from a woman whose kids went to Fiske, the elementary school that shared a parking lot with the Wellesley preschool, P.A.W.S., that my oldest daughter attended.
-This woman had actually heard of my interviews through a mutual acquaintance who had kids at both schools.
+There was an intriguing email in my inbox.
+It was from a woman whose kids went to the elementary school that shared a parking lot with my daughter’s preschool.
+This woman had actually heard of my interviews through a mutual acquaintance with kids at both schools.
 She suggested that we meet on the playground after morning drop off.
-There were some picnic tables and we could bring coffee and she would tell me her story.
+There were some picnic tables where we could meet for coffee and she would tell me her story.

 It was a safe place to meet.
 The acquaintance gave a solid reference for this woman.
 The weather had turned and the mornings were gorgeous.
-She had me at coffee.
+We set a date.

-You know how there are photos of super chic women on instagram – the one’s that look like they were just caught on the street on any given day in an outfit so effortlessly cool it is almost exciting?
+You know how there are photos of super chic women on instagram, the one’s who look like they were just caught on the street on any given day in an outfit so effortlessly cool it’s almost exciting?
 Yeah, well, Peyton Trellis could have been one of those women.

-She was straddling the picnic table bench, in perfectly worn skinny jeans – with one expertly ripped knee – a white, tissue paper thin t-shirt and a worn leather, fitted, sort of, like, tight, grey leather jacket.
+She straddled the picnic table bench in perfectly worn skinny jeans (with one expertly torn knee), a white tissue paper thin t-shirt and a worn leather, fitted, sort of, like, tight, grey leather jacket.
 You know the kind.
 She had on diamond studs the size of my big toe, and a friendship bracelet.
 Seriously.
 It was all pastels and ratty and so agonizingly cool I wanted to clap.
 There was Not.
 A. Stitch.
 Of.
 Makeup. on her creamy skin.
-Hair down to her elbows.
-Not beachwaved, like, cooler than that.
-It was bedhead-waved.
+Hair down to her elbows that wasn’t beachwaved, it was cooler than that.
+It was sort of bedhead-waved.
 The bitch woke up like this.
 It was 8:50am for God’s sake.